-\section{Introduction}
+Decision analytics commonly focuses on the text mining of financial news sources in order to provide managerial decision support and to predict stock market movements.
+Existing predictive frameworks almost exclusively apply traditional machine learning methods, whereas recent research indicates that these methods are not sufficiently capable of extracting suitable features and capturing the non-linear nature of complex tasks.
+As a remedy, novel deep learning models aim to overcome this issue by extending classical neural networks with additional hidden layers.
+Indeed, deep learning often provides a viable approach to achieve a high predictive performance.
+In this paper, we adapt the novel deep learning technique to financial decision support, where we aim to predict the direction of stock movements following financial disclosures.
+As a result, our paper shows how deep learning can outperform the accuracy of benchmarks for machine learning by 5.66\,\%.

+\chapter{Introduction}

 Organizations are constantly looking for ways to improve their decision-making processes in core areas, such as marketing, firm communication, production and procurement \citep{Turban.2011}.
-While the classical approach relies on having humans devise simple decision-making rules, modern decision support is predominantly based on statistical evidence that originates from analyzing data \citep{Apte.2002,Arnott.2005,AsadiSomeh.2015,Boylan.2012,Davenport.2006,Vizecky.2011b}.
-This data-driven decision support was largely triggered by the \emph{Big Data} era \citep{Boyd.2012,Chen.2012b,Halper.2011,Power.2014}.
-The term Big Data represents the concepts of ever-increasing volumes of available data, combined with the rapid development of powerful computer hardware, in order to derive decisions from complex data.
-Such data is typically characterized by \emph{The Four Vs}, namely, volume, variety, veracity and velocity -- referring to the fact that the data collections are massive in size and, in addition, involve different formats of data (\eg video, text), quickly changing data and data that is uncertain \citep{IBM.2013}.
+While the classical approach relies on having humans devise simple decision-making rules, modern decision support can also exploit statistical evidence that originates from analyzing data \citep{Apte.2002,Arnott.2005,AsadiSomeh.2015,Boylan.2012,Davenport.2006,Vizecky.2011b}.
+This data-driven decision support is nowadays also fueled by the \emph{Big Data} era \citep{Boyd.2012,Chen.2012b,Halper.2011,Power.2014}.
+The term Big Data usually refers to data that is massive in size.
+In addition, such data comes often in different formats (\eg video, text), changes quickly and is subject to uncertainty \citep{IBM.2013}.

 Crucial aspects of data-driven decision support systems entail the prediction of future events, such as consumer behavior or stock market reactions to press releases, based on an analysis of historical data \citep{Apte.2002,Vizecky.2011b}.
 Decision analytics thus frequently utilizes modeling, machine learning and data mining techniques from the area of \emph{predictive analytics}.
 In fact, predictive analytics can be instrumented for \emph{\textquote{generating new theory, developing new measures, comparing competing theories, improving existing theories, assessing the relevance of theories, and assessing the predictability of empirical phenomena}} \citep{Shmueli.2011}.